DerGrosseDaniel/AfterEffects-ScriptPackage/README.md

 Disables every proxy in the entire project

-'Use everything at your own risk.'
+*Use everything at your own risk.*